 Update Your Linux Mint System Before Installation

-Before installing, it’s essential to update your system to ensure all packages are current.
-As a result, this prevents compatibility issues during the installation process.
+Before installing, update your system to ensure all packages are current.
+This step prevents compatibility issues during the installation process.

 Open a terminal and run: